Master of Science in Science Education

 The MSSE degree program was developed by Montana State University faculty members who are active in science, science education, and mathematics.
 The program is a unique, cooperative effort of several colleges and departments.
 Faculty members of the departments of Biology, Chemistry and Biochemistry, Earth Science, Education, Health and Human Development, Land Resources and Environmental Science, Mathematics, Microbiology, Plant Science and Environmental Science, Physics, and other related areas such as Engineering will teach most courses.
 Faculty members of other departments and units will play a major role in some courses.
 When appropriate, courses may be taught by faculty members of other institutions.

-The program of study may begin with distance learning courses in any semester or summer classes at the MSU-Bozeman campus.
-Study continues with distance learning courses that students take from their homes or workplaces, and ends with a campus visit for presentation of the results of a personalized science education capstone project.
+The program of study may begin with online courses in any semester, or summer field/lab courses based from the MSU-Bozeman campus.
+Study continues with online courses that students take from their homes or workplaces, and ends with a campus visit for presentation of the results of a personalized science education capstone project.
 Over 80% of the courses and credits may be taken off-campus by asynchronous, computer-mediated communication.
 Thirty-semester credits are required for the degree.
 Students typically will complete the degree in two or three years.

 All students seeking the MSSE degree complete core courses (14 credits) in education which includes a three-credit capstone project.
-For the remaining credits (16), students select interdisciplinary combinations of science content courses (12 credits minimum) from offerings in biology, chemistry, earth science, land resources and environmental science, microbiology, physics, and plant science.
+For the remaining credits (16), students select interdisciplinary combinations of science content courses (12 credits minimum) from offerings in biology, chemistry, computer science, earth science, engineering, health and human development, land resources and environmental science, microbiology, physics, and plant science.
 Interdisciplinary efforts and incorporation of both science content and pedagogy have been encouraged during the development of courses.
 The final four credits in the thirty-credit program are electives selected from education and/or science courses.

 For a full list of courses visit the Master of Science in Science Education Webpage.